All Episodes

 There's not even a pretend economic recovery going on out there.

-Anyway, I gotta stick with this.
+Anyway, I got to stick with this.

-If Obama's approval rating declines, and if the economy hits a snag, then voters will turn against Democrats and Republicans will recover the White House even as they struggle to replace their core supporters who are dying.
+If Obama's approval rating declines and if the economy hits a snag, then voters will turn against Democrats and Republicans will recover the White House even as they struggle to replace their core supporters who are dying.

-No, well, how's that possible?
+Now, how's that possible?

-If the demographic's going to kill the Republican Party, then how in the world can an Obama being blamed for the economy save them?
+If the Demographic's going to kill the Republican Party, then how in the world can an Obama being blamed for the economy save them?

 If their voters are dying and more going to be dead in 2016 than we're alive in 2012 or whatever, and if they're not getting the youth vote, what does it matter?